mrkev/isa/README.md

 isa
 ===

-is a type check utility
+is a type check utility, read test cases for better understandin